A3sal0n/FalconGate/CONTRIBUTING.md

-## How to contribute to FalconGate
+## How to contribute to Falcongate

 #### **Did you find a bug?**